Associate Professor of Practice

 - Division:Classical Performance and Composition

 Antoinette Perry, born to professional musicians, gave her first public performance at the age of four.
-Since then, she has appeared throughout the U.S., Europe and China as a soloist and chamber musician, collaborating with many of the world’s greatest artists, including John Perry, Leon Fleisher, Ralph Kirshbaum, Ronald Leonard, Brooks Smith, David Shifrin, Gabor Rejto, Henri Temianka, Joaquin Valdepenas, Carol Wincenc, Froydis ReeWekre and actors Michael York and Walter Matthau.
-She has performed with members of the American, Chicago, Cleveland, Emerson, Juilliard, Los Angeles, Paganini, Sequoia, and Takacs String Quartets, and also with concertmasters and/or principals of the L.A., New York, Rotterdam and the Hague Philharmonics, the Concertgebau, Cleveland, Cincinnati, Gulbenkian and Zurich Tonhalle Orchestras, the Chicago, St. Louis, Toronto, and San Francisco Symphonies, and the L.A. and Orpheus Chamber Orchestras.
-Currently she is touring with Benjamin Hudson, former concertmaster of the Stuttgart Chamber orchestra (the Hudson/Perry duo).
+Since then, she has appeared throughout the U.S., Europe and China as a soloist and chamber musician, collaborating with many of the world’s greatest artists, including John Perry, Leon Fleisher, Ralph Kirshbaum, Ronald Leonard, Brooks Smith, David Shifrin, Gabor Rejto, Henri Temianka, Joaquin Valdepenas, Carol Wincenc, Eugene Fodor and actors Michael York and Walter Matthau.
+She has performed with members of the American, Chicago, Cleveland, Emerson, Juilliard, Los Angeles, Paganini, Sequoia, and Takacs String Quartets, and also with concertmasters and/or principals of the L.A., New York, Rotterdam and the Hague Philharmonics, the Concertgebau, Cleveland, Cincinnati, Gulbenkian and Zurich Tonhalle Orchestras, the Chicago, St. Louis, Toronto, and San Francisco Symphonies, and the L.A., Orpheus and Stuttgart Chamber Orchestras.

-Having participated in festivals in Germany, China and throughout America, Ms. Perry has been heard often on NPR’s Performance Today, the Bravo!
-Channel, and United Airlines’ in-flight programming.
+Having participated in festivals throughout Europe, China and the U.S., Ms. Perry has been heard often on National Public Radio, the Bravo!
+Channel and United Airlines’ in-flight programming.
 Artist-faculty emerita at the Aspen Music School, she performed in over 100 festival concerts during her 25-year tenure there.
 She has recorded for Crystal Records, Harmonie, Pacific Rainbow, Pacific Serenades, Excelsior (Sam Goody) and Navona.

 Music is a most compelling force when arising spontaneously from the artist.
 Of course this spontaneity must be tempered more or less by one’s knowledge of harmony, structure, rhythm, etc., and the ways in which these elements affect interpretation.
 In the art of classical music, formal training is vital.
 But then the teacher must understand his or her limits and know when to step back to allow each student to find his or her individual voice.
 A great teacher opens a student’s eyes to possibilities without insisting on an imitation of sorts.